Armenian religion in Cyprus: Nicosia

 The church was renovated in 1955, the year when the border fence and the gate were erected; in 1959 a kitchen was added.
 During the 1963–1964 intercommunal troubles, the church was taken over by Turkish Cypriots.
-Between 1964–1974, the church and the surrounding buildings were used as a school for some time and then as the main military headquarters (sancaktarlık).
+Between 1964 and 1974, the church and the surrounding buildings were used as a school for some time and then as the main military headquarters (sancaktarlık).
 After that, for a long time the buildings remained empty.
 Later on, the church was used as a Turkish folk music centre (1987-1997) and as Handicrafts Co-Operative (1997-2011); as of 2011 it is used as a music centre.
 As with the old Virgin Mary church, no Services have been held since 1964.